+Representative Director

-Director, Senior Managing Executive Officer General Manager, Textile Business Division improved value focused on addressing social issues, such as through the development of new, high-value-added textiles that combine function, aesthetics, and touch and the creation of sustainable, IoT and textile recycling-driven business.
+Director, Senior Managing Executive Officer

+General Manager, Textile Business Division

+We are making the most of our unique, advanced technologies in spinning, weaving, dyeing, and processing, and globally expanding our supply chain, which includes sewing, to create new value with textile products centered on natural fibers.
+In particular, we have made a name for ourselves in denim and fabrics used for uniforms and casual wear.
+In recent years, we have been working to provide improved value focused on addressing social issues, such as through the development of new, high-value-added textiles that combine function, aesthetics, and touch and the creation of sustainable, IoT and textile recycling-driven business.
 As our slogan states, "Giving customers joy and wonder.
 Your best partner-Kurabo," we journey alongside our customers as partners, always working to deliver them new value.